metabase/metabase/docs/developers-guide/driver-changelog.md

 - `->honeysql [<driver> :convert-timezone]` has been added.
 Implement this method if you want your driver to support the `convertTimezone` expression.
 This method takes 2 or 3 arguments and returns a `timestamp without time zone` column.

-- `->honeysql [<driver> :temporal-extract]` has been added.
-Implement this method if you want your driver support exprressions to extract datetime component from a datetime column.

 ## Metabase 0.43.0

 - The `:expressions` map in an MBQL query now uses strings as keys rather than keywords (see